 • Passionately demonstrates the belief that everyone in the community can make a significant contribution; has worked to ensure all voices are valued and heard.

-1. Fabrice Roghé, Stefan Scholz & Andrew Toma: Boosting Performance Through Organization Design
+1. Winner: Fabrice Roghé, Stefan Scholz & Andrew Toma: Boosting Performance Through Organization Design

 2. Karin Ahlbäck, Clemens Fahrbach & Olli Salo: How to create an agile organization

 3. Lisa Gill: 10 components that successfully abolished hierarchy (in 70+ companies)